surgiie/blade-cli/README.md

 ```

 ### Processing an entire directory

 You may also pass the path to a directory instead of a single file:

-`php blade some-dir --some-data=foo`
+`php blade render templates/ --some-data=foo`

+This might be useful if you like to group template files in a directory and

+want to render them all with a single command.
+This will prompt you for confirmation unless you pass the `--force` flag.

 This will recursively process every file in this directory and save the file in the current directory of the file being rendered.

 When using a custom directory to save to, the directory specified will have files saved to mirror the directory being processed:

-`php blade some-dir --some-data=foo --save-directory="/home/bob/files/"`
+`php blade render templates/ --some-data=foo --save-directory="/home/bob/templates/"`

-In this example `/home/bob/files/` will have a directory structure that matches `some-dir`.
+In this example `/home/bob/files/` will have a directory structure that matches `templates/`.